VeselinovStf/Maschine-MIDI-Bridge/README.md

 ## Run the script

 - python melodics-maschine.py
-- NOTE: Maschine must be on, else script will throw error for missing port
+- NOTE: If script is not detecting ports it will delay and try again

 ### To enable debug output: